websiteinspiration/bugsplat.rb/entries/charge.md

+---
-Title: Why is there a charge on my card?
+title: Why is there a charge on my card?
-Id:    c
+id: c
+---

 ### It's a charge for my consulting services or book